curtburk/vision-language-demo/README.md

 The demo is configured for remote access.
 When running on your demo system:

 Open start_demo_remote.sh
-Located the Server IP address SERVER_IP="xxx.xxx.xx.xxx"
+Locate the Server IP address in the ./start_demo_remote.sh file E.g., SERVER_IP="xxx.xxx.xx.xxx"

 Update this to your demo system's actual IP address

 To find your system's IP address:

 hostname -I | awk '{print $1}'